 Essentially, what that meant was the shareholders tended to trump the customers.
 Bad business, in my opinion, unless the wants/needs of the customers happen to align very closely with the wants/needs of the shareholders.
 In the case of telecom, rarely did that match up.
 Shareholders wanted reduced operating costs to increase their profit and dividend, which meant reducing headcount and automating processes.
 Customers wanted better customer service and new, innovative products which usually meant more investment headcount and pilot projects.

-Social media companies, like Facebook, who choose to trade on the exchanges are going to have to walk a fine line between serving their members and their shareholders.
+Social media companies, like Facebook and Twitter, who choose to trade on the exchanges are going to have to walk a fine line between serving their members and their shareholders.
 And no….their shareholders are NOT necessarily their members.
 Heck, Bono was a huge pre-IPO investor in Facebook but still isn’t an active participant in the social space.

 The reality is those that had connections to the IPO underwriters got first crack at buying shares when the stock went public.
 This means that fund managers and capital venture firms scooped up the lion’s share of the share leaving a few scraps behind for the consumers, who likely bought at inflated prices.

-So, now that Facebook has (barely) survived their first quarter as a publicly-traded company, should they reconsider their decision to go public?
-With a share price hovering around $25.00 per share, compared to it’s $38 IPO price…someone ought to be questioning the move.
+So, now that Facebook has survived their first year as a publicly-traded company, should they reconsider their decision to go public?
+With a share price hovering around $45.00 per share, compared to it’s $38 IPO price…they do seem to be making a little traction, but it certainly hasn’t been the blockbuster success they had hoped for.

 Contrast Facebook’s waning success in the market with that of LinkedIn.
 Since their public launch, LinkedIn stock has rose from $45.00 per share to around $100 per share (at the time of this post).
 Why?
 What is so different between Facebook’s offering and those of LinkedIn?
 One simple word.